-Ability to identify regionally specific plants on sight or with a dichotomous key is required for the technician who sets up the phenology loop annually and provides instruction and training to seasonal technicians.
-Once individuals to monitor have been selected and marked and a taxa-specific library of phenophase photos has been developed for each domain, individuals without botany training can conduct surveys provided they are trained by a qualified trainer and that a botany technician is available to provide guidance and conduct periodic QA/QC checks in the field and of photos.
+Ability to identify regionally specific plants on sight or with a dichotomous key is required for the field ecologist who initially sets up the phenology loop and provides instruction and training to seasonal staff.
+Once individuals/patches to monitor have been selected and marked and a taxa-specific library of phenophase photos has been developed for each site, individuals without botany training can conduct surveys provided they are trained by a qualified trainer and that a botany lead is available to provide guidance and conduct periodic QA/QC checks in the field and of photos.

-All technicians conducting phenology observations must be able to recognize all applicable phenophases for species being monitored.
+All staff conducting phenology observations must be able to recognize all applicable phenophases for species being monitored.